-Comparison Shopping: Instead of customers having to travel from store to store, consumers now have the opportunity to click from website to website and compare products.
-They can read reviews to find out what other buyers are saying about the product and compare prices which enables them to make intelligent buying decisions on the spot.
+Instead of customers having to travel from store to store, consumers now have the opportunity to click from website to website and compare products.
+They can read reviews to find out what other buyers are saying about the product and compare prices, which enables them to make intelligent buying decisions on the spot.

-Saves Time: In today’s busy society, people no longer have the time to spend all day shopping.
-Time is the only resource that rivals money, and due to this fact, shoppers often state that they shop online because their time is more important than money.
+In today’s busy society, people no longer have the time to spend all day shopping.
+Time is the only resource that rivals money, and because of this fact, shoppers often state that they shop online because their time is more important than money.

-Flexible Delivery: Delivery choices are important to customers; for example, Amazon will deliver to any address you provide as long as the invoice address matches the cardholders details.
-Therefore, customers can have their products delivered to their place of employment, a relatives house or any location most convenient to them.
+Delivery choices are important to customers; for example, Amazon will deliver to any address you provide as long as the invoice address matches the cardholder’s details.
+Therefore, customers can have their products delivered to their place of employment, a relative’s house, or any location most convenient to them.

 Building a D2C Brand

 Despite the many advantages of D2C, it takes focused effort and determination to accomplish.
-It is essential that you have a specific strategy in place to get the attention of your target market.
+It’s essential that you have a specific strategy in place to get the attention of your target market.
 Here are some tips to get you started:

-Handling Transactions: Transaction handling is essential to developing a strong relationship with your customers.
-Your shipping and delivery style provides the customer with insight into your level of commitment to them.
-A study by Accenture found that two-thirds of customers have chosen a different retailer based on delivery options and the returns process.
+Handling transactions well is essential to developing a strong relationship with customers.
+Your shipping and delivery style provide the customer with insight into your level of commitment to them.
+A study by Accenture found that two-thirds of customers have chosen a different retailer based on delivery options and returns process.

-Your Brand Comes First: When you have a strong understanding of the market potential, it assists in defining your brand’s purpose.
-For your brand to flourish, it must establish its value; in other words, why is a customer going to choose your brand over another.
-Every consumer knows why they have favorite brands; for example, I would never choose a Samsung smart phone over an Apple smartphone because among other things, I find Apple phones easier to use.
-Even though I know I am going to spend a bit more money, I would rather pay the extra for peace of mind.
+A strong understanding of the market potential assists in defining your brand’s purpose.
+For your brand to flourish, it must establish its value.
+In other words, why is a customer going to choose your brand over another?
+For example, I would never choose a Samsung smartphone over an Apple smartphone because, among other factors, I find Apple phones easier to use.
+Despite knowing I am going to spend a bit more money, I would rather pay the extra for peace of mind.
 What are the defining features of your brand, and how are they superior to your competitors?

 D2C and the Customer Experience

-To succeed, D2C companies must utilize customer information starting with first-party information gathered directly from their audience.
-First-party data includes:
+To succeed, D2C companies must utilize customer information, starting with first-party information gathered directly from their audience to create a seamless and personalized customer experience.
+First-party data includes the following:

 - Social profiles and email addresses in CRMs